eigenfoo/old-eigenfoo.github.io/_posts/2018-11-03-reddit-slides.md

 ## Slides

-(Don't forget to take a look at the speaker notes!
-They're under _Open speaker notes_.)
+(Don't forget to take a look at the speaker notes!)

 <style>
 .responsive-wrap iframe{ max-width: 100%;}